 With a bit of genius and perhaps a stroke of luck, investigators found what they needed.
 However, first, a little background is necessary.
 During the Second Northern War of the mid-1600s, a deluge of invasions by Swedish forces devastated Poland and left palaces, castles, entire towns, and churches in ruins.
 The troops took everything of value back to Sweden, where most of Poland’s riches remained.
 (Polish History Museum).

-The Frauenburg cathedral, where Copernicus studied and made his celestial observations, was also ransacked.
-Among the libraries the Swedish forces plundered was a manuscript that Copernicus had owned for much of his life.
+The Frauenburg cathedral, where Copernicus studied and made his celestial observations, also suffered valuable losses.
+Among the libraries that the Swedish forces plundered from the church was a manuscript that Copernicus had owned for much of his life.
 It was the Calendarium Romanum Magnum, created by Johannes Stöffler in 1518.
 This new celestial chart would become the basis for the Gregorian calendar that we still use today.
 Copernicus used the chart extensively as an astronomical reference, and there was a possibility it contained some of his DNA.
 If experts could find a match to the DNA they took from the skull and teeth, perhaps they could make a positive identification.

 Over the centuries, the Calendarium lay at the Uppsala University Library in Sweden.
 Göran Henriksson, an astronomer at Uppsala, carefully inspected the pages of the Calendarium on which Copernicus had scribbled his notes.
 He discovered nine hair samples that subsequently went to the lab for analysis.